 Because of that, employee tracking software can be incredibly useful in ensuring that your remote workers remain productive and engaged during work hours.

-You can see precisely what each remote employee is working on, how quickly they move through tasks, and understand the larger picture of employee productivity, enabling you to make productive changes based on insights you gain from data.
+You can see precisely what each remote employee is working on, how quickly they move through tasks, and understand the larger picture of employee productivity, enabling you to make effective changes based on insights you gain from data.

-At the same time, keeping track of how your employees spend their time will provide you with more information for giving productive feedback employees can use to improve.
+At the same time, keeping track of how your employees spend their time will provide you with more information for giving productive feedback that employees can use to improve.

 Utilise Virtual Meetings

-Just because your team is working remotely doesn’t mean that you shouldn’t have a way to get together and discuss updates and essential information regarding the company’s projects, goals, and next steps.
+Just because your team is working remotely doesn't mean you shouldn't have a way to get together and discuss updates and essential information regarding the company's projects, goals, and next steps.